ByloTonix/mateforpi/README.md

 MateForPi is a simple script that installs a fully functional MATE desktop environment on Raspberry Pi OS.

 Before running the script, you need to perform some actions:
-- Install Raspberry Pi OS Lite (not tested on the 64-bit version, but it supposed to work) and connect the board via Ethernet (preferably) or Wi-Fi.
+- Install Raspberry Pi OS Lite (not tested on the 64-bit version, but it is supposed to work) and connect the board via Ethernet (preferably) or Wi-Fi.
 - If you don't use Raspberry Pi Imager for flashing images and creating your own users, then
   - Enter default login data (login/password): ``pi/raspberry``
   - Create a new user and delete a standard one: